metabase/metabase/docs/administration-guide/06-collections.md

 ### Permissions and sub-collections

-One nuance with how collections permissions work has to do with sub-collections.
 A group can be given access to a collection located somewhere within one or more sub-collections _without_ having to have access to every collection "above" it.
 For example, if a group had access to the "Super Secret Collection" that's saved several layers deep within a "Marketing" collection that the group does _not_ have access to, the "Super Secret Collection" would show up at the top-most level that the group _does_ have access to.

 ### Archiving collections

 Users with curate permission for a collection can archive collections.
 Click the edit icon in the top-right of the collection screen and select **Archive this collection** to archive it.
-This will also archive all questions, dashboards, pulses, and all other sub-collections and their contents.
-Importantly, this will also remove any archived questions from all dashboards and Pulses that use them.
+This will also archive all questions, dashboards, models, and all other sub-collections and their contents.
+Importantly, this will also remove any archived questions from all dashboards that use them.

 You can _unarchive_ items.
 In the Collections list sidebar, at the bottom, click on **View archive**.
 Search for the item you'd like to unarchive (you'll either need to scroll down the page, or use the browser's find in page functionality, as archived items won't appear in Metabase's search results).
 Select the open box with an up arrow icon to "Unarchive this".